wjpearson/tensorflow_fits/README.md

 your fits file can have multiple extensions).
 My plan was to have it work like Tensorflow's built in functions to read images.

-The function requires a byte stringof your FITS file, which can be got from Tensorflow's `tf.io.read_file(file_path)` function.
+The function requires a byte string of your FITS file, which can be got from Tensorflow's `tf.io.read_file(file_path)` function.

 The returned image shape will be the same as the image in the FITS (i.e. 2D